jonathanface/RichDocter/README.md

 # RichDocter
-Novel-writing software with the goal of having interactive, highlighted text elements such as characters, settings, events, etc.
+Novel-writing rich text web app with the goal of having interactive, highlighted text elements such as characters, settings, events, etc.